MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-fundamentals-publish-channels-teams.md

 ## Publish the latest bot content

-You need to publish the bot at least once before your customers can interact with it or you can share it with your teammates.
+You need to publish the bot at least once before you can share it with your teammates.

-After the first publish, you can do subsequent publishes whenever you would like your customers to engage with the latest bot content.
+After the first publish, you can do subsequent publishes whenever you would like your customers to see the latest bot content.

 **Publish the latest bot content:**